athenic-ai/Athenic-Backend/README.md

 ### Local Development

-To start the Inngest server, use one of the following commands in your terminal:
+To start the Inngest server, run:
-# For TypeScript version with ts-node
-npm run start:inngest`

-# For development with auto-reload
-npm run dev:inngest

-# For JavaScript version (if you have built the TS files)
-npm run start:inngest:js
+`npm run dev:all`

-Or to start both the Inngest server and the API server together:
-# Start both servers in development mode
+Also run the E2B rnvironment within the `e2b` folder with:
-npm run dev:all
+`npm run dev`

+You run the flutter business app via: `flutter run -d chrome --web-port 8000`

 ```bash
 # Start Supabase locally